Terry Gilliam's unrealized projects: The Sandman

 In 2007, Neil Gaiman expressed interest in having Gilliam direct a film adaptation of The Sandman, but the director was too preoccupied with Good Omens at the moment.

 The World Jones Made

 In 2009, it was announced that Gilliam was going to adapt Philip K. Dick's The World Jones Made into a feature film.

 Mr. Vertigo

 During the second half of 2011, Gilliam and Paul Auster wrote a screenplay for a film adaptation of Auster's novel Mr. Vertigo.
 In June 2018, Gilliam announced at the Brussels International Film Festival that he was working again on Mr. Vertigo, that it might be his next film, and that he had Ralph Fiennes attached to star in it.

 Untitled stop-motion film

 In 2014, Gilliam was in talks to make his first animated feature film with Laika, the studio behind Coraline and ParaNorman.

+The Vorrh TV series

+In 2018, author Brian Catling revealed to The Guardian that his popular trilogy of novels, The Vorrh, was in the process of being developed to film by Gilliam.
+"The problem is, film producers want you to sum it up in one page," Catling commented.
+"They haven't got patience to read the thing.
+They say, 'What is it?
+What does it do?'
+Those questions are a blank wall to me."
+In 2021, there was speculation that Gilliam was adapting The Vorrh as a four-part series for television.
+The following year, when asked if his fans would have to wait much longer for another Gilliam film, the director responded: "I'm not inclined to compromise, I'm looking for producers for the latest script.
+There's always the idea of a series based on the book The Vorrh by Brian Catling, one of the most beautiful books I've ever read."

 Lunatic at Large

 In 2020, Gilliam was attached to direct a film based on an unproduced Stanley Kubrick project titled Lunatic at Large.
 A September shoot was scheduled, but these plans were scrapped as result of the COVID-19 pandemic.
 "There was a script and I had a cast, but the lockdown has ruined everything," Gilliam said.
 The film would have starred Benicio Del Toro, Matthias Schoenaerts and Lily-Rose Depp.